eblairmckee/public-notes/BrownBag.md

 - styles are scoped to each component
   - so no more bloated stylesheets
 - don't have to deal with class names, specificity issues, bad naming conventions, BEM
-- (almost) all the functionality of preprocessors
+- all the functionality of preprocessors
   - vendor prefixes
+  - mixins and more

 ## disadvantages
 - 🤷‍♀️